 • anesthesia.

-Despite its apparent simplicity, a cesarean section has a number of risks for both the mother and the baby.
+Despite its apparent simplicity, a caesarean section has a number of risks affecting both mother and baby.

 • Late;